JorGra/JGameFramework/Scripts/UISystem/UITheming/Documentation.md

 2. Pick one of the available sheets, e.g. **Text Style Sheet**.
 3. Inside that sheet click **+** to add individual style entries, then fill their fields.

-   * Most fields reference the keys you defined in step 2, making everything fully data-driven.
+   * Most fields reference the keys you defined in the base resources step, keeping everything data-driven.
+   * Every key field now exposes a picker button (`...`) with live previews for colours, sprites, fonts and styles, so you never have to copy string tokens by hand.
 4. Repeat for every sheet you need (Toggle, Image, etc.).

    * Only unused sheets are offered in the **Add ▼** menu, so the list stays tidy.